Explore hidden walking gems that require only a map, some sturdy footwear and a strong desire to get out there and explore.

 Going somewhere you haven’t been previously – and somewhere that is not so obvious – can still feel like you are creating first footprints in the sand, pushing a bit further through untracked bush or following a hard-to-find river back to its source.

-I love the feeling of uncovering another hidden gem in our landscape.
 In New Zealand, we are blessed with such a varied and still largely unpopulated countryside, that opportunities exist almost everywhere.

 1. Kauri Mountain to Ocean Beach, Northland